shawngraham/cdh2020/content/en/tutorials/topic-models.md

 Interesting how stories about the army and the English seem to decrease over time in the 18th century... perhaps that's meaningful?
 Go back and re-run your script from the point where you selected 15 topic models.
 Try more topic models.
 Try fewer.
 Do you spot any interesting patterns?

 Save your script as `tm.R`.
-Put it in your repo for this week.
+Put it in your repo for this part of the course.
 Save screenshots of your findings, and make notes of your observations.
 These can be shared in your weekly work too - make sure the image file and your notes.md file are in the same repository, then you can insert an image like this:

 `![description of image](filename.jpg)`